Shreeshrii/tess5train-fonts/README.md

 # tess4training
 LSTM Training Tutorial for Tesseract 4

-In order to successfully run the Tesseract 4 Tutorial, you need to have a working installation of Tesseract 4 and Tesseract 4 Training Tools and also have the training scripts and required traineddata files in certain directories.
+In order to successfully run the Tesseract 4 LSTM Training Tutorial, you need to have a working installation of Tesseract 4 and Tesseract 4 Training Tools and also have the training scripts and required traineddata files in certain directories.
 For running Tesseract 4, it is useful, but not essential to have a multi-core (4 is good) machine, with OpenMP and Intel Intrinsics support for SSE/AVX extensions.
 Basically it will still run on anything with enough memory,